EsauCervantes/KineticXGPU/README.md

 # KineticXGPU

+KineticXGPU is a PyTorch-based solver for the cosmological Boltzmann equation, df/dt = C, at the phase-space level.
+The code follows an isotropic dark-sector distribution during freeze-in production and elastic 2 -> 2 self-scattering.

+If dark matter is produced with a non-thermal momentum distribution, how does self-scattering actually relax it toward a Maxwell-Boltzmann, Bose-Einstein or Fermi-Dirac shape?
+Integrated number-density equations cannot answer this directly, because the shape of the distribution has already been assumed, reducing the problem to a set of ODEs.
+Here, by contrast, the full distribution f(q,t) is evolved on a momentum grid.

-The main numerical bottleneck in the Boltzmann equation, df/dt = C, is the self-scattering collision operator.
-After discretizing the equation on a momentum grid, this operator takes the form of a large bilinear (nested) sum over momentum bins, $C\to\sum$.
-That is expensive on a CPU, but naturally parallel on a GPU.
-KineticXGPU uses PyTorch not for machine learning, but because the same tensor machinery that accelerates neural networks also accelerates this collision integral.
+The main numerical bottleneck is the self-scattering collision operator.
+After discretization, the operator becomes a large bilinear sum over momentum bins.
+This is slow on a CPU, but embarrassingly parallel and well suited for a GPU; i.e., a similar tensor structure that appears in machine-learning neural networks.
+KineticXGPU uses PyTorch to exploit this tensor/GPU infrastructure for a physics collision integral.

-KineticXGPU is a PyTorch-based solver for the cosmological Boltzmann equation at the phase-space level.
-It follows the evolution of an isotropic dark-sector distribution during freeze-in production and subsequent elastic 2 -> 2 self-scattering, allowing direct comparison with the usual integrated number-density and temperature Boltzmann equations.

-The repository includes the hybrid freeze-in/self-scattering solver used in the paper, a companion cBE solver for comparison, scripts to reproduce the saved figures, and benchmark utilities for CPU/GPU and BEST comparisons.
+The repository includes the hybrid freeze-in/self-scattering solver used in the paper, a companion integrated Boltzmann-equation solver for comparison, scripts to reproduce the saved figures, and benchmark utilities for CPU/GPU and BEST comparisons.

 ## Repository Layout